-- Smoothing filter Allows controlling the usage of a low-pass filter used to reduce the block effect typical of block-based coding.
+- Smoothing filter Allows controlling the usage of a low-pass filter applied to the full decoded image to reduce the block effect typical of block-based coding.
 The filter bandwidth is controlled using a slide bar where smoothing less corresponds to a larger band filter and vice-versa. - Display mode Allows controlling the visualization sequence for the decoded image: - a.
 The decoded image is visualized along the decoding process; - b.
 The decoded image is visualized all at the same time after the end of the decoding process.